• Skip to primary navigation

 Kel and I were on the same page when ordering our entrees at Mariposa in Sedona, as we both had our eyes on the meats from the wood-fired grill.

 Ultimately, we got neither and shared a massive 32-ounce bone-in ribeye steak.
-The $100 price tag was similar to ordering two of the other entrees.
+The $100 price tag was similar to ordering two other entrees.

 Lisa's Lovely Lemon Mashed Potatoes with Luscious Lobster Scampi